 - If you have dental coverage did the administrative staff help to explain how your dental benefits work and help with estimating how much coverage you may receive?

 - If treatment was significant were you given dental payment options to make the care affordable for you?

 - Were you provided with a copy of written estimates for your care?

-- If your care was not urgent and you wanted more firm estimate numbers was the administrative staff able to send a pre-treatment estimate for your care directly to your insurance company.
+- If your care was not urgent and you wanted more firm estimate numbers, was the administrative staff able to send a pre-treatment estimate?
+This type of patient care can be sent directly to your insurance company.
 Then did they call you after the insurance company replied to make sure that you understood what their written estimate was saying?

 7) Patient and family-focused care doesn’t end when your treatment is finished.

 - Did the office care enough to say goodbye when you were finished and not just coldly show you the door and say “Next!” to whoever was there?

 - Did the doctor or staff follow up with an aftercare call to make sure that everything is ok on your end after treatment?